 To guide our children from being scared to secure, the following 3 techniques described by Deborah MacNamara can be very useful:

-– Make up a story that you need to finish telling them come morning
+- Make up a story that you need to finish telling in the morning.

-– Tell them you will see you in their dreams and share a story about what happening in your dreams when you see them in the morning
+- Tell them you will see them in their dreams and share a story about what’s happening in your dreams when you see them in the morning.

 - Consider leaving a lipstick kiss on their hand or face for them to look for when they wake.